AdobeDocs/analytics.en/help/implement/home.md

 1. When a visitor comes to your site, a request is made to your web server.
 2. Your site's web server sends the page code information, and the page displays in the browser.
 3. The page loads, and the Analytics JavaScript code runs.
-   The JavaScript code sends an image request Adobe data collection servers.
+   The JavaScript code sends an image request to Adobe data collection servers.
 Page data that you defined in your implementation are sent as part of a query string in this image request.

 4. Adobe returns a transparent pixel image.
 5. Adobe servers store collected data in one or more *report suites*.